DiseaseTranscriptomicsLab/compbio-app-server/shinyproxy/README.md

-`container-volumes` | Volumes/folders to mount in the Docker image `template-properties` | Custom properties defined in this project `startup-time`      | Time taken to fill progress bar displayed while loading the app (optional; 5 seconds by default)
+`container-volumes` | Volumes/folders to mount in the Docker image `template-properties` | Custom properties defined in this project `startup-time`      | Time taken to fill progress bar displayed while loading the app (optional; 5 seconds by default) ...                 | Many more fields are available: see a [list of available fields to configure apps][app-config]

 After editing the file, restart ShinyProxy: